-1. Double click the Google Chrome shortcut on your desktop to launch this browser.
+1. Double-click the Google Chrome icon on your desktop to launch this browser.

 2. Click the three-dot icon in the upper right corner and then select Settings from the list.

 3. Go to Advanced > System > switch off Use hardware acceleration when available.

 Now navigate to YouTube to watch a video to check whether the browser will also be stuck at “if playback doesn’t begin shortly, try restarting the device”.

 Solution 2: Update the Graphics and Audio Drivers

 The graphics and audio drivers are closely relevant to the performance of video playing on computers.
-If you find that the YouTube videos can’t be played for unknown reasons, you may as well try to keep the display and audio drivers up-to-date to guarantee they are compatible with Windows 10 and work well in audio or video playing.
+If you find that the YouTube videos can’t be played for unknown reasons, you may as well try to keep the display and audio drivers up-to-date to guarantee they are compatible with Windows 11, Windows 10 and work well in audio or video playing.